 Applications for cultivation licenses are usually open between February and April.
 Application forms will be made available online when ready.
 Information regarding the availability of forms, instructions for completion and submission of the forms will also be available online.

 Marijuana cultivation license prices depend on the category of license.
 There is a non-refundable $5,000 fee to apply for a craft grower license in Illinois.
 The Cannabis Regulation and Tax Act (CRTA) reduces the application costs for applicants who qualify for social equity status to $2,500.
-Successful applicants must then pay $40,000 to receive their licenses.
+Successful applicants must then pay $40,000 to receive their licenses ($20,000 for social equity licensees).
 Craft grower licenses must be renewed annually for the license holder to retain their statutory rights.
 The fee to renew a craft grower license in Illinois is $40,000.